caped-doshi/cryptoquantengine/docs/usage.md

 # Usage Guide

-This guide explains how to run backtests, interpret results, and use the main features of **CryptoQuantLab**.
+This guide explains how to run backtests, interpret results, and use the main features of **CryptoQuantEngine**.

 ---